Skip to main content

 3.5 Each Order must set out the information required by etrainu from time to time.

-3.6 The SOW Fees payable by the Customer for the Resold Products are specified in the corresponding Statement of Work.
+3.6 The SOW Fees payable by the Customer for the Resold Products are specified in the Statement of Work.

 4. Sale and promotion of the Resold Products by the Customer